🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 dvc exp run --set-param model.n_estimators=200

-# 5. Comparison of experiment results
+# 5. Compare experiment results

 dvc exp show

-# 6. apply best experiment
+# 6. Apply the best experiment

 dvc exp apply <experiment-name>